dlgeorge/dlgeorge.github.io/_pages/software.md

 #### Clawpack

 Clawpack is an open-source project and software package for solving hyperbolic conservation laws (and related sytems of PDEs) utilizing adaptive finite volume wave propagation algorithms.
 For an overview, documentation, or other information on how to use or contribute, see the official Clawpack site, [clawpack.org](http://www.clawpack.org).
-Clawpack source-code and other repositories are hosted on github at [github.com/clawpack](https://github.com/clawpack).
+Clawpack source-code, subpackages, and other repositories are hosted on github at [github.com/clawpack](https://github.com/clawpack).

 #### GeoClaw

 GeoClaw is open-source software for simulating shallow earth-surface flows involving water-wave propagation and inundation (*e.g.*, tsunamis, storm surges and general overland flooding problems).
-GeoClaw is a subpackage available with the latest versions (v5) of Clawpack.
-Source-code repositories are hosted at the Clawpack github site [github.com/clawpack](https://github.com/clawpack).
+GeoClaw is a subpackage available with the latest versions (v5) of Clawpack, hosted on github at [github.com/clawpack](https://github.com/clawpack).
 Information related specifically to GeoClaw is available at [geoclaw.org](http://www.geoclaw.org).

 #### D-Claw

 D-Claw is an open-source package for modeling shallow two-phase flows, such as dense granular-fluid mixtures like landslides and debris flows.
 It can also be used for modeling hybrid problems involving the interaction of variably concentrated granular mixtures and water (*eg.*, landslide-generated tsunamis, dam breach floods, fluid or solid entrainment by inundating or overlying flows).
 D-Claw was developed in collaboration with Richard Iverson at the USGS.
 A detailed description of the model underlying the D-Claw software can be found in, **A depth-averaged debris-flow model that includes the effects of evolving dilatancy,** *Proc.
 R. Soc.
 A*, 470 (2170), **1.** Iverson & George and **2.** George & Iverson, 2014.

 The documentation for the latest version of Clawpack and GeoClaw (v5), available at [clawpack.org](http://www.clawpack.org), provides a general overview of the methodologies underlying the D-Claw software.
 However, D-Claw is built on legacy versions of Clawpack and GeoClaw (v4).
 The Clawpack v4 source code is available at [github.com/clawpack/clawpack-4.x](https://github.com/clawpack/clawpack4.x).
-An additional legacy version of GeoClaw (v4) is available at [github.com/geoflows/geoclaw-4.x](https://github.com/geoflows/geoclaw4.x)

-Running D-Claw requires additional set-up parameters.
-Documentation for D-Claw is currently unsatisfactory, but in progress.
+An additional legacy version of GeoClaw (v4) is available at [github.com/geoflows/geoclaw-4.x](https://github.com/geoflows/geoclaw4.x) Documentation for D-Claw is still in progress, but basic usage instructions are available in source-code and application repositories below.

 The source code and latest git repository for D-Claw are available on github: